How voiding a Pseudo Check affects my Bank Reconciliation and what to do about it

-A Pseudo check is a check that is created to document a check was written in a prior accounting system and was included in the startup balances.
-The reason the Pseudo check is created is to allow the bank reconciliation to balance.
-The pseudo check does not affect the general ledger.
+A Pseudo check is a check that is created to document a check which was written in a prior accounting system and where the credit to the bank account and debit to expenses is already included in the startup balances.

-The Pseudo check will debit and credit the same checking account.
-The debit and credit wash each other out but, provides an entry on the bank reconciliation.
-When the check is cashed you will clear the check on the bank reconciliation.
-If the check is never cashed and you need to void the transaction you DO NOT VOID THE PSEUDO CHECK.
-You will use a journal entry to reverse the ORIGINAL transaction.
+The Pseudo check will debit and credit the same (checking) general ledger account.
+The debit and credit wash each other out but they provide an entry on the bank reconciliation.
+When the check is cashed and appears on your bank statement, you will clear the check on the bank reconciliation.
+However, the bank reconciliation registers only the credit part of the entry.

-To void a Pseudo Check (Journal Entry)
+To reverse a Pseudo Check through a Journal Entry